 The First General Assembly By 1618, the Virginia colony and the Virginia Company were struggling with very few profits for investors, a high death rate, inadequate finances and quarrelling leadership.
 When the Company appointed a new governor for the colony in 1618, Sir George Yeardley, it also provided him with new instructions that directed Yeardley to implement immediately upon his arrival.
 The instructions included the replacement of military law (implemented in 1610) with English common law, an improved local administration in the various settlements in the colony, and a new land policy that allowed settlers to own land and work for themselves.
 More importantly, it also called for the election of settlers to form a “General Assembly,” so that they could “establish one equal and uniform government over all Virginia” and to pass “just laws for the happy guiding and governing of the people there inhabiting.”
 When Governor Sir George Yeardley arrived in Virginia in 1619, he wasted little time calling for the selection of two representatives from each of the eleven major settlement areas.
 It is not known how the candidates for representation to the first General Assembly were selected.
 However, it appears that, at least for most the remainder of the century, all free males could vote.
 This did not include indentured servants.

-House of Burgesses The House of Burgesses was the first elected legislative assembly in the New World.
+The Burgesses The members of the Assembly was the very first elected legislative assembly in the New World.
 Over time, the name came to represent the entire official legislative body of the Colony of Virginia, and later after the American Revolution, the General Assembly of the Commonwealth of Virginia.
 Meanwhile, the officers of the Virginia Company in London embarked upon a series of reforms designed to attract more people to their financially troubled settlement.
 They began by ending the monopoly on land ownership, believing that the colonists would display greater initiative if they had an ownership position in the venture.
 The changes encouraged private investment from the colony's settlers which allowed them to own their own land rather than simply being sharecroppers.
 Four large corporations, termed citties, were designated to encompass the developed portion of the colony.
 Company officials also made justice in Virginia more predictable by adopting English Common Law as the basis of their system, which replaced the whims of the governor as the final voice on legal matters.
 In the first meeting of the General Assembly in 1619 in Jamestown, the Assembly members concluded that “in a newe plantation it is not knowen, whether man or woman be the more necessary.”